The department issues certified copies of marriage and divorce certificates for events that occurred in Idaho.

 Planning to be married in a foreign country?

-If you are planning to be married in a foreign country, you may be instructed to obtain a letter from the Idaho Bureau of Vital Records and Health Statistics stating that your current marital status is single.
-Some agencies refer to this document as a Certificate of Non-Impediment or a Single Status Letter.
-Use the Single Status Application to request a search of marriages and divorces that have been filed with the state of Idaho since May 1947.
+If you plan to be married in a foreign country, you may be asked to obtain a letter from the Idaho Bureau of Vital Records and Health Statistics confirming that a diligent search of Idaho’s marriage and divorce records that have been filed since May 1947 has been completed.
+Some agencies refer to this letter as a Certificate of Non‑Impediment or a Single Status Letter.

 Who can officiate a marriage in Idaho?